Fdawgs/ydh-authentication-service/README.md

 1. Navigate to the repo
 2. Run `yarn install` to install dependencies
+3. Make a copy of the `.env.development` file in the root directory and rename to `.env.production`
-3. Configure the application in `src/config.js`
+4. Configure the application using the global variables in the `.env.production` file
-4. Set preferred CORS headers in Mirth Connect's install location in `config/mirth.properties`
+5. Set preferred CORS headers in Mirth Connect's install location in `config/mirth.properties`
-5. Run `yarn global add pm2` to install pm2 globally
+6. Run `yarn global add pm2` to install pm2 globally
-6. Launch application with `pm2 start .pm2.config.js`
+7. Launch application with `pm2 start .pm2.config.js`
-7. Check the application has been deployed using `pm2 list` or `pm2 monit`
+8. Check the application has been deployed using `pm2 list` or `pm2 monit`

 #### To install as a Windows service: